HugoDaniel/deno_tag/README.md

 The result is written to `stdout` and can be piped to the desired output.

+I wrote [a blog post about this project](https://hugodaniel.com/posts/introducing-deno-tag/) that serves as a less dry description of it.

 ## Attributes

 The `<deno>` tag needs to have one of these two attributes present: